 Petunias are extremely popular flowers, both in garden beds and hanging baskets.
 Available in all kinds of colors, sizes, and shapes, there is a petunia for virtually every situation.
-But what if you know you want purple petunias?
+What if you know you want purple petunias?
 Perhaps you have a purple colored garden scheme.
 There are plenty of varieties to choose from.
 Keep reading to learn more about growing purple petunia flowers and choosing purple petunias for your garden.

 Popular Petunias That are Purple